P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ```

 This message is sent when the watchdog automatically detects a cheat.
-For staff kicks, you will only broadcast second message.
+For staff kicks, you will only broadcast secondary message.

 ### Kick reasons